What is it?

 Pantoprazole sodium is a prescription drug that is most commonly used to remedy situations where there is an excess of stomach acid.
 It is therefore classified as a proton-pump inhibitor; highly potent drugs that have the primary function of reducing gastric acid production for long durations.

 Sick of using pantoprazole for acid reflux?
-Watch this life changing video!
+CLICK HERE for our favorite cure!

 It is usually sold under the brand name Protonix, which comes in two forms.
 The first form is the Protonix tablets that operate as delayed-release and come in either 20 milligrams or 40 milligrams.
 The second is Protonix IV, which also operates as delayed-release in 40 milligrams but is instead administered by direct injection.

 Gastroesophageal Reflux Disease (GERD) and Zollinger-Ellison Syndrome are the two main conditions that it is used to treat.